johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

-# SOTU GitHub/SCM Demo
+## SOTU GitHub/SCM Demo
 _WWDC 2017_

 ### Random Radars

+##### Unscreened
+- <rdar://problem/31936812> When a blue folder resorts (reloads) we lose selection within it
+- <rdar://problem/32057225> After adding account through prefs, the clone window did not notice
+- <rdar://problem/32156339> CrashTracer: [USER] Xcode at com.apple.dt.DVTFoundation: ___DVTAsyncPerformBlockOnMainRunLoop_block_invoke + 1232 :: NSInvalidArgumentException at com.apple.dt.DVTFoundation: __DVTFailureHintExceptionPreprocessor_block_invoke + 199
+- <rdar://problem/32157429> The new Clone... button is sandwiched in the middle of the detail view

+##### Tioga, no event
+- <rdar://problem/32111289> Presentation mode dwrite for bigger fonts in the history viewer

+##### Beta 1
 - <rdar://problem/31757622> In the Clone window, default sort should take ownership into account
-- <rdar://problem/31757658> Define some conventions/best practices to recommend to people putting packages on github to aid in searching through the Clone workflow.
-- <rdar://problem/31936812> When a blue folder resorts (reloads) we lose selection within it
 - <rdar://problem/31311947> After creating a new file in a Blue Folder, the the view refreshes and the name editing is cancelled
 - <rdar://problem/31937038> Should have alternate New Group commands for specifically creating a green/non-green group
 - <rdar://problem/32015457> Clone window is non-modal but the menu item to show it is disabled if it is visible but not ordered front
 - <rdar://problem/32015433> New Clone... window shows up in a werid screen position.
 It should come up centered
-- <rdar://problem/30960652> Package dependency editor adoption of new repository UI
 - <rdar://problem/31019822> GitHub on-ramping during project creation
 - <rdar://problem/32017088> I am getting 'Always allow' dialog when adding a github account when Xcode already has my SSH passphrase in its keychain (from an earlier account addition)
 - <rdar://problem/32039214> Up and down arrow should move selection in the repo list up and down when focus is in the search field